innovation-first/paradox-innovation/content/blogs/innovation-strategy-part-two/index.md

 ### A Clearer Technical Strategy

-As a Digital Service Company (Entreprise de Services Numériques or "ESN" in French) like Thales Services Numériques, we have a broad scope of expertise and services.
+As a Digital Service Company (Entreprise de Services Numériques or "ESN" in French), we have a broad scope of expertise and services.
 This breadth makes our technical strategy inherently richer and more diverse compared to that of a typical software product company.
 Yet, all the innovation projects referenced here share a unified vision and emphasize robust, secure development.
 Most of our solutions handle critical and sensitive data, whether deployed on-premise or in sovereign cloud environments.

 This was significantly strengthened by teams working closely together and with a deeper alignment of goals.

 ### A Win-Win Strategy

-Shared practices reduce technical hurdles for teams while enabling other Thales teams to contribute and benefit.
+Shared practices reduce technical hurdles for teams while enabling other teams to contribute and benefit.
 For example, deploying [Kast](/assets/kast) on GCP/GKE provided both security and data components while offering customers a one-click managed Kast instance deployment.

 ### Simplified Team Management